TheClashFruit/Rusty/CONTRIBUTING.md

 # Contributing

 Thank you for having interest in contributing to Rusty.
-If you have any questions, check the FAQ at (Rusty's website)[rusty.theclashfruit.me/faq] if your question is not answered there you can ask on my (Discord Server)[https://discord.gg/CWEApqJ6rc].
+If you have any questions, check the FAQ at [Rusty's website](rusty.theclashfruit.me/faq) if your question is not answered there you can ask on my [Discord Server](https://discord.gg/CWEApqJ6rc).

 In this guide you will learn how to contribute to the project.